- After Diagnosis: A Guide for Patients and Families

 Your relationship with your doctor is a key part of your care.
 You will likely have one doctor who coordinates all of your care.
 This doctor should be someone you feel comfortable with and someone who listens to your concerns and answers all of your questions.
 Your doctor will explain your diagnosis, your health condition, your treatment options and goals, and your progress throughout treatment.

 There will also be nurses and other health professionals with special training and skills who will be working with your doctor.
-These nurses are there to help you with your treatment or any side effects you may have.
-In many cases, the nurses can answer your questions, too.
-Nurses can also help you get the answers you need from other members of your health care team.
+The nurses are there to help you with your treatment or any side effects you may have.
+In many cases, they can answer your questions, too.
+Nurses can also help you get the answers you need from other members of your cancer care team.

 Like all good relationships, your relationship with your doctor is a 2-way street.
 It’s your job to ask questions, learn about your treatment, and become an active part of your cancer care team.
 Doctors may differ in how much information they give people with cancer and their families.
 And people who are newly diagnosed also differ in the amount of information they need or want.
 If your doctor is giving you too much or too little information, let them know.
 Feel free to ask your doctor questions and let them know what you need.